Jananimpg/jananimpg/README.md

 🎭 Active contributor to various clubs during my academic years 💻 What I Do:

-🌐 Exploring Kubernetes, Docker, and cloud-native technologies 🔧 Building and improving knowledge on certifications
+🌐 Exploring Kubernetes, Docker, and cloud-native technologies
+🔧 Building and improving knowledge on certifications
 📚 Sharing my daily learnings on LinkedIn #LearningJourney 🚀 Fun Facts:

-I'm documenting my journey to the CKA certification on LinkedIn.
+I'm documenting my journey to the CKA  Azure and Terraform certification on LinkedIn.
 I thrive on solving complex problems and learning every single day.
 📫 Let's Connect: